up-n-atom/8311/fragments/bce-inc-hub/determine-pon.md

 ## Verify XGS-PON service

 !!! info "3 Gbps or higher packages"
-    If you're subscribed to Gigabit Fibe 3.0 or a similar 3 Gbps or higher package, skip past to [Purchase WAS-110/X-ONU-SFPP ONT].
+    If you are subscribed to Gigabit Fibe 3.0 or a similar 3 Gbps or higher package, skip past to [Purchase WAS-110/X-ONU-SFPP ONT].

   [Purchase WAS-110/X-ONU-SFPP ONT]: #purchase-was-110-x-onu-sfpp-ont